cx-language/cx/docs/book/build-system.md

 traps; `--release` drops them for maximum speed, so arithmetic overflow wraps instead.

+Builds embed debug info: aborts print a stack trace naming the cx functions involved, and the binary loads in a debugger (`lldb`, `gdb`).
+On macOS the debug info for `cx build` output is collected into a `.dSYM` bundle next to the binary.

 ## Installing dependencies

 Dependencies are cx libraries hosted in Git repositories.